MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/standard-shader.md

 ## UnityUI support

 The Graphics Tools Standard shading system works with Unity's built-in UI system called [UnityUI](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/index.html).
-The *Graphics Tools/Standard Canvas* should be used for all materials within UnityUI canvases.
+The `Graphics Tools/Standard Canvas` should be used for all materials within UnityUI canvases.

 A [Canvas](https://docs.unity3d.com/ScriptReference/Canvas.html) or [CanvasRenderer](https://docs.unity3d.com/ScriptReference/CanvasRenderer.html) within Graphics Tools will prompt for the addition of a `ScaleMeshEffect.cs` when one is required:

 ![Scale mesh effect inspector warning](images/StandardShader/ScaleMeshEffect.jpg)

-On UnityUI components, the `unity_ObjectToWorld` matrix (or `UNITY_MATRIX_M`  in URP) isn`t the transformation matrix of the local transform the Graphic component lives on but that of its parent Canvas.
-Many *Graphics Tools/Standard Canvas* shader effects require object scale to be known.
+On UnityUI components, the `unity_ObjectToWorld` matrix (or `UNITY_MATRIX_M`  in URP) isn't the transformation matrix of the local transform the Graphic component lives on but that of its parent Canvas.
+Many `Graphics Tools/Standard Canvas` shader effects require object scale to be known.
 To solve this issue, the `ScaleMeshEffect.cs` will store scaling information into UV channel attributes during UI mesh construction.

 > [!TIP]
 > When using a Unity Image component, it is recommended to specify "None (Sprite)" for the Source Image to prevent Unity UI from generating extra vertices.

 ## Material inspector

-A custom material inspector exists for the *Graphics Tools/Standard* and *Graphics Tools/Standard Canvas* shaders called `StandardShaderGUI.cs`.
+A custom material inspector exists for the `Graphics Tools/Standard` and `Graphics Tools/Standard Canvas` shaders called `StandardShaderGUI.cs`.
 The inspector automatically enables/disables shader features, based on user selection and aides in setting up render state.
 For more information about each feature **hover over each property in the Unity Editor for a tooltip.**

 > [!NOTE]
 > The inspector UI is dynamic.
 Portions of the UI will change as features are enabled and disabled.